Deep Neural Networks and Tabular Data: A Survey: Introduction

 Heterogeneous data are the most commonly used form of data~\citep{Shwartz-Ziv2021}, and it is ubiquitous in many crucial applications, such as medical diagnosis based on patient history~\citep{ulmer2020trust, somani2021deep, borisov2021robust}, predictive analytics for financial applications (e.g., risk analysis, estimation of creditworthiness, the recommendation of investment strategies, and portfolio management)~\citep{clements2020sequential}, click-through rate (CTR) prediction~\citep{guo2017deepfm}, user recommendation systems~\citep{zhang2019deep}, customer churn prediction~\citep{ahmed2017survey, tang2020customer}, cybersecurity~\citep{buczak2015survey}, fraud detection~\citep{Cartella2021}, identity protection~\citep{liu2021machine}, psychology~\citep{urban2021deep}, delay estimations~\citep{shoman2020deep}, anomaly detection~\citep{pang2021deep}, and so forth.
 In all these applications, a boost in predictive performance and robustness may have considerable benefits for both end users and companies that provide such solutions.
-Simultaneously, this requires handling many data-related pitfalls, such as noise, impreciseness, different attribute types and value ranges, or the non-availability of values.
+Simultaneously, this requires handling many data-related pitfalls, such as noise, impreciseness, different attribute types and value ranges, or the missing value problem and privacy issues.

 Meanwhile, deep neural networks offer multiple advantages over traditional machine learning methods.
-They are highly flexible \citep{sahoo2017online} and allow for efficient and iterative training.
-Deep neural networks are particularly valuable for AutoML~\citep{he2021automl, artzi2021classification, shi2021multimodal, fakoor2020fastdad, gijsbers2019open, yin2020tabert}.
-Tabular data generation is possible using deep neural networks and can, for instance, help mitigate class imbalance problems~\citep{wang2019generative}.
-Finally, neural networks can be deployed for multimodal learning problems where tabular data can be one of many input modalities~\citep{baltruvsaitis2018multimodal,lichtenwalter2021deep, shi2021multimodal, polsterl2021combining, soares2021predicting}, for tabular data distillation~\citep{medvedev2020new, li2020tnt}, for federated learning \citep{roschewitz2021ifedavg}, and in many more scenarios.
+First, these methods are highly flexible \citep{sahoo2017online}, allow for efficient and iterative training, and are particularly valuable for AutoML~\citep{he2021automl, artzi2021classification, shi2021multimodal, fakoor2020fastdad, gijsbers2019open, yin2020tabert}.
+Second, tabular data generation is possible using deep neural networks and can, for instance, help mitigate class imbalance problems~\citep{wang2019generative}.
+Third, neural networks can be deployed for multimodal learning problems where tabular data can be one of many input modalities~\citep{baltruvsaitis2018multimodal,lichtenwalter2021deep, shi2021multimodal, polsterl2021combining, soares2021predicting}, for tabular data distillation~\citep{medvedev2020new, li2020tnt}, for federated learning \citep{roschewitz2021ifedavg}, and in many more scenarios.